cockroachdb/docs/cockroachcloud/cockroachcloud-production-checklist.md

 title: Production Checklist
 summary: Learn how to move from testing to production on your CockroachCloud cluster.
 toc: true
-build_for: [cockroachcloud]
 ---

 This page provides important recommendations for CockroachCloud production deployments.

 ## Follow the SQL Best Practices

-To ensure optimal SQL performance for your CockroachCloud cluster, follow the best practices described in the [SQL Performance Best Practices](performance-best-practices-overview.html) guide.
+To ensure optimal SQL performance for your CockroachCloud cluster, follow the best practices described in the [SQL Performance Best Practices](../stable/performance-best-practices-overview.html) guide.

 ## Use a small pool of persistent connections